 The way around these harmful delusions is to remind yourself of the truth.
 Whenever a fear pops up, answer with thoughts of gratitude or self-affirmation, reminding yourself of your power and abilities.
 In this way, you will begin to make the false thoughts less powerful, until they no longer get absorbed and believed.

-One of the most important things you can do to deal with these delusional thoughts is talk through them with other people.
+One of the most important things you can do to deal with these delusional thoughts is to talk through them with other people.
 Whether a supportive friend or loved one, a trained therapist, or people in a support group facing similar issues, it can be very helpful to put your delusions into words.
 Other people can help you get out of your own head, and help you understand the truth.
-Whether you are denying something troubling, or made anxious out of inappropriate fear, people who can truly see you the way you are can help you challenge those damaging misconceptions.
+Whether you are denying something troubling or made anxious out of inappropriate fear, people who can truly see you the way you are can help you challenge those damaging misconceptions.